8-24/8-24-website/readme.md

 https://www.youtube.com/watch?v=53U0TBKFwUw

 ### Install Database
-Create database named 8889 in your database manager from your project :
+Create database named 8-24 in your database manager from your project :
+- composer update
+- npm install
+- php artisan key:generate
+-- copy the key base64:XXX...= in your env. file and past it to the APP_KEY value
 - php artisan migrate
-to setup the database, check the .env file
-### Install Node dependecies
-from your project :
-- npm install’
-wait, and pray!
+Now the php side should work
+- php artisan serve